vojtechruz/vojtechruzicka-blog/src/posts/css-flexbox/index.md

 - `space-around`
 - `space-evenly`

-The alignment just work on the other axis, but the behavior is the same.
+The alignment just works on the other axis, but the behavior is the same.

 <iframe height="400" scrolling="no" src="//codepen.io/vojtechruz/embed/preview/OJyNKXW/?height=400&amp;&amp;default-tab="result" frameborder="no" allowtransparency="true" allowfullscreen="true" style="width: 100%;"></iframe>